 ?Young children do not aspire to be domestic partners, marriage is a common, socially approved goal.? ?Dr. Illan H. Meyer, UCLA

 ?Boies: 'Studies show that homosexuality is linked to pedophilia.'
 Do you see that?
+Tam: Yes.
+Boies: Do you believe that was true??
+Tam: Yes, I do. ?
+Dr. William Tam, proponent of Prop 8

 ?We would be more American on the day we permitted same-sex marriage than we were on the day before.? ?David Blankenhorn, witness for the proponents of Prop 8